-OrderSolutions Partners with OLO to Help Restaurants Grow Their Takeout Business
+OrderSolutions Partners with Olo to Help Restaurants Grow Their Takeout Business

-MIAMI, July 27, 2021 /PRNewswire/ -- OrderSolutions, the restaurant division of TSD Global, announced a new partnership with OLO (NYSE: OLO).
+MIAMI, July 29, 2021 /PRNewswire/ -- OrderSolutions, the restaurant division of TSD Global, announced a new partnership with Olo, a leading cloud based, on-demand commerce platform for multi-location restaurant brands.
 OrderSolutions is the nation's #1 off-premise order taking firm that streamlines and centralizes call-in phone orders for iconic restaurant brands.

 With staffing being a significant challenge for major restaurant chains, OrderSolutions is making it easier for restaurants to capture all of their off-premise revenue without missing phone calls.
 Instead of having to hire more employees, restaurants can outsource their phone orders to OrderSolutions.